 The Second Chance Barn focuses on giving antiques and collectibles a second chance with a new owner.
 Items they sell range from unique gifts and furniture to old farm implements, windows, doors, old tin ceiling tiles, upcycled pieces, and more.
 Customers young and old shop at the barn for wedding decor and antiques with a history.
 Visit them from April through December on Friday to Sunday.
 For more information, call 518-642-1406.

-Shop to Your Heart’s Content at Pound Foolish
+Shop to Your Heart’s Content at Pennywise

-A spectacular antique store full of treasures awaits at Pound Foolish in the Town of Greenwich.
-Owned by local resident Melody Mackenzie, this business is the place to go for artworks, big pieces of furniture, tables, lamps, and more.
+A spectacular antique store full of treasures awaits at Pennywise in the Town of Greenwich.
+Owned by local resident Melody Mackenzie, Pennywise is a consignment store offering high-quality clothing and antiques.
+For more information, call 518-692-2105.

 Travel to Trip’s for Unique Antiques & Gifts